Buck Pressly: Baseball career

 Pressly played in minor league baseball from 1908 to 1914, in 1916 and for one game in 1922.
-Primarily a first basemen, he spent most of his playing career with the Roanoke Tigers and also suited up for the Norfolk Tars and Greenville Spinners.
+Primarily a first baseman, he spent most of his playing career with the Roanoke Tigers and also suited up for the Norfolk Tars and Greenville Spinners.
 In 1910, he had a 1.000 fielding percentage for the Tigers, and in his lone 1922 game, he collected one hit in one at bat, for a 1.000 batting average.

 Pressly also served as manager of several teams.
 He initially managed the Tigers in 1912 and 1913 and then the Tars for a couple years, winning pennants in 1912 and 1914.
 Following 1914, he left baseball to become a doctor, but later returned to the sport.
 He assumed the role of Greenville Spinners manager in late 1921.
 Pressly later served as president of the Carolina League.
 He also was the head coach of the Erskine College baseball team.